icopy-site/awesome-cn/docs/awesome/free-for-dev.md

   * [preflight.com](https://preflight.com) - No-code automated web testing.
 Record tests on your browser that are resilient to UI changes and run them on Windows machines.
 Could you integrate with your CI/CD?
 The free plan includes 50 monthly test runs with video, HTML sessions, and more.
   * [percy.io](https://percy.io) - Add visual testing to any web app, static site, style guide, or component library.
 Unlimited team members, Demo app, and unlimited projects, 5,000 snapshots/month.
   * [lost-pixel.com](https://lost-pixel.com) - holistic visual regression testing for your Storybook, Ladle, Histoire stories and Web Apps.
 Unlimited team members, totally free for open-source, 7,000 snapshots/month.
-  * [saucelabs.com](https://saucelabs.com/) — Cross-browser, Selenium, and mobile testing.
-The free plan includes 2000 credits per week.
-They also provide free licenses for selected open-source projects, which can be requested [here](https://opensource.saucelabs.com/).
   * [seotest.me](https://seotest.me/) — Free on-page SEO website tester.
 10 free website crawls per day.
 Useful SEO learning resources and recommendations on how to improve the on-page SEO results for any website regardless of technology.
   * [snippets.uilicious.com](https://snippets.uilicious.com) - It's like CodePen but for cross-browser testing.
 UI-licious lets you write tests like user stories and offers a free platform - UI-licious Snippets - that allows you to run unlimited tests on Chrome with no sign-up required for up to 3 minutes per test run.
 Found a bug?
 You can copy the unique URL to your test to show your devs exactly how to reproduce the bug.
   * [testingbot.com](https://testingbot.com/) — Selenium Browser and Device Testing, [free for Open Source](https://testingbot.com/open-source)